 This is so important because four out of five people who become dependent on opioids received them from a friend or relative.
 Eighty percent of people who develop a heroin use disorder start with prescription pills.
 That is why it’s so important that you help us prevent the misuse of prescription drugs and reach our goal this year of destroying nearly two million unused medications.

 - Request a FREE Deterra Pouch.
 From October 1 – 31, visit DeterraSystem.com/SAFE to request your free large Deterra Pouch be mailed directly to your home.
 Each Deterra Pouch can deactivate up to 90 pills, 12 ounces of liquid or up to 12 patches.

 - Tell Your Friends.
 Encourage your relatives, peers and community members to request their free Deterra Pouch to properly dispose of leftover medications at home.

 - Share the News.
 Help us spread the word on social media, via email or in your newsletter.
 To get started, download these free campaign resources and start sharing the news with the hashtag #GoneForGoodUS.

 Admiral James “Sandy” Winnefeld served as the ninth Vice Chairman of the Joint Chiefs of Staff and the United States’ second highest ranking military officer.
 Among the many commendations earned during his military career, Winnefeld has been awarded the Distinguished Defense Service medal, the highest non-combat award given in the US military.
-In 2017, Winnefeld cofounded national nonprofit SAFE Project with his wife Mary after losing their son to an accidental drug overdose.
+In 2017, Winnefeld co-founded the national nonprofit SAFE Project with his wife Mary after losing their son Jonathan to an accidental drug overdose.